juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+OpenGLImageType::create() now honours a request for an Image::SingleChannel image.
+Previously the requested format was ignored, and the returned image was always an Image::ARGB image backed by an OpenGL framebuffer.

+**Possible Issues**

+OpenGLImageType::getFrameBufferFrom() returns nullptr for single channel images, where it previously returned a valid framebuffer.
+Such images also report Image::SingleChannel rather than Image::ARGB from Image::getFormat().

+**Workaround**

+Request an Image::ARGB image explicitly if a framebuffer-backed image is required.

+**Rationale**

+The format requested when creating an image was previously ignored, so an image could report a different format to the one that was asked for.
+This caused rendering issues in places where a real single channel image was needed, and OpenGLImageType was the only JUCE image type that did not produce a real single channel format.

+## Change

 OpenGLContext::setImageCacheSize() now interprets its argument as a number of bytes, as documentated.
 Previously the value was compared against a pixel count, so the effective cache was four times larger than requested.
 The default cache